 According to UN Women, violence against women manifests itself in physical, sexual, and psychological forms, including:

-- Female mutilation – 200 million females alive today have undergone female genital mutilation (FGM).
+- Female Genital Cutting (FGC): 200 million females alive today have undergone FGC.

 To date, efforts to eliminate gender-based violence are focused on responding to, and supporting victims.
 However, evidence has shown that working to prevent violence against women is key.
 Gender-based violence is a symptom of wider societal issues.
 Therefore, efforts that address the root causes are the only way to defeat the problem completely.
 This requires political dedication, implementing policies and programs that promote gender equality, encouraging women’s economic involvement and independence, investing in women’s organizations, and addressing the many forms of gender inequality that women continually face.